Expected signature of Brownian motion up to the first exit time from a bounded domain: Expected signature of planar Brownian motion up to the first exit time from a bounded domain

-\begin{remark} Actually following this proof we can get $\Phi_{\Gamma}$ is infinitely differentiable in a non-empty bounded domain.
+\begin{remark} Actually following this proof we can show that $\Phi_{\Gamma}$ is infinitely differentiable in a bounded domain.
 Alternatively, since we have proved that $\Phi_{\Gamma}$ is twice differentiable so that our PDE provides the integral representation for $\Phi_{\Gamma}$, this also implies that $\Phi_{\Gamma}$ is infinitely differentiable. \end{remark}